 Norms emerge from repeated behaviour, while norms endogenously channel and shape the types of behaviour that may be repeated.
 Norms coordinate behaviour via various payoffs (including conformity, minimising the costs of deviant behaviour) and sanctions.
 If the outcomes of these stabilised rules are the expected ones, the equilibrium with trust in rules persists.
 It may happen that trust is broken, not only in individuals but also in rules, which allows for the experimentation in different behaviour; the latter may stabilise (or not) and allow for a change in norms.
-For an institutionalist economist such as Greif, institutions and rules of behaviour differentiate themselves, evolve and stabilise as response to specific contexts and histories.
-This is what he emphasised in his distinction between 'collectivist' and 'individualist' societies with the examples of the medieval Maghribi and Genoese traders and their different institutional trajectories (Greif 1994, 2006).
+In addition, institutions and rules of behaviour differentiate themselves, evolve and stabilise as response to specific contexts and histories.
+This is what Greif emphasized in his distinction between 'collectivist' and 'individualist' societies with the examples of the medieval Maghribi and Genoese traders and their different institutional trajectories (Greif 1994, 2006).

 The concept of self-reinforcement, however, mobilises cognitive mechanisms that need to be explained.
 The concept of lock-in likewise entails cognitive processes.
-A key one is the asymmetry between the formation and the revision of beliefs, and the psychological expressions of bounded rationality that have been examined by the various theories of mental models in cognitive psychology or economics.
-Thus, in contrast with institutionalist views $\grave{a}$ la Greif that emphasize the influence of contexts in the formation of incentives, beliefs and behaviour, other approaches focus on the cognitive processes that influence the formation of institutions and norms.
+A key one is the asymmetry between the formation and the revision of beliefs, and the psychological expressions of bounded rationality that have been examined by the various theories of mental models in cognitive psychology or economics10.
+Thus, in contrast with institutionalist views that emphasize the influence of contexts in the formation of incentives, beliefs and behaviour, other approaches focus on the cognitive processes that influence the formation of institutions and norms.